zonemaster/zonemaster/docs/specifications/tests/Methods.md

 2. Record all the unique name servers from the answers received from the query in step 1.

-### Method 4: Obtain glue address records from parent
+### Method 4: Obtain "glue address records" from parent

 This method tries to obtain any glue address records from the delegation in the parent zone.